youwen5/web/routes/software/+epilogue.typ

 = Done

 - #done Parallelized all expensive operations, shrinking run times by an order of magnitude.
 - #done Allow some routes to be PDFs instead of webpages.
-So e.g. we could introduce a file pattern like `$doc.typ` and in the place where it would've been as a webpage, it's a PDF instead.
+So e.g. we could introduce a file pattern like `$doc.typ` and in the place where it would’ve been as a webpage, it’s a PDF instead.
 - #done Set up syntax highlighting with #link("https://docs.rs/syntect/latest/syntect/html/index.html")[syntect] or #link("https://github.com/tree-sitter/tree-sitter/tree/master/highlight")[tree-sitter-highlight].
   - Used `prism.js` for now.
 - #done Set up TailwindCSS and a nice Big Beautiful Stylesheet.